jorgeavlobo/bticino-classe100x-ha/docs/PROTOCOL.md

 Tracked honestly so nobody mistakes them for solved:

-1. ❓ **Call/doorbell frames** (§4.5) — never captured; the highest-value gap for "listen".
+1. ✅ **Call/doorbell/video frames — now captured** (§4.7), across five contrasting tests.
+Remaining sub-gaps: multi-camera / multi-entrance cycling and inter-unit internal calls **do not exist on this single-panel / single-interior-unit installation**, so they can't be captured here; other installations may have them.
 2. ⚠️ **Sustained-session coexistence** — a *single* session works; a permanently-open monitor session coexisting with native processes over hours/days (and vs `MaxClient=50`) is **unproven**.
 Needs a soak test.
 3. ❓ **SSH idle survival > 5 min** — proven only to 5 minutes.
 4. ⚠️ **WiFi jitter** — measured 0% loss but 4–164 ms (avg ~69 ms), consistent with radio power-saving (inferred, not a direct RSSI reading).
 Size event-client timeouts for the worst case, not the average.
-5. ❓ **WHERE values are installation-specific** — gate=20 / pedestrian=21 is true *here*; other installs differ.
-The in-integration capture mode (issue #38 §7.6) is the mechanism for users to discover their own.
+5. ⚠️ **Install-specific values** — gate=20 / pedestrian=21, and the door-entry identifier (`112` here), are true *for this unit*; other installs differ (repo unit uses `16`).
+Match by pattern (§4.7.7).
+The in-integration capture mode (issue #38 §7.6) lets users discover their own.
+6. **Undecoded fields** (§4.7.6): hang-up final field, composite WHERE structure, and a few single-observation frames.
-6. ⚠️ **Netatmo migration** — this pre-2023 unit is not migratable per Legrand's 2023 statement; re-confirm if it matters (policy could change).
+7. ⚠️ **Netatmo migration** — this pre-2023 unit is not migratable per Legrand's 2023 statement; re-confirm if it matters (policy could change).

 ---